Beginner Guide

 -

 Scheduled Open PB is mornings, afternoons and evenings.
-Players are communicating with each other through the TeamReach Application on an Android or i-phone using a group called Westside Outdoor Pickleball.
+Players are communicating with each other through the TeamReach Application on an Android or iPhone using a group called Westside Outdoor Pickleball.
 The Group Code is WOPG

 -